Beacon-Unime/Federation-Agent/netfa/README.rst

 controller.

-Net-fa is a generic SDN federation agent that exposes REST management and control API to the Cloud Management Software and between network dederation agents peers.
+Net-fa is a generic SDN federation agent that exposes REST management and control API to the Cloud Management Software and between network federation agents peers.
 In order to support a specific SDN implementation, one should write its own FaController class that is derived from the abstract FaSdnController class.